richardsonlima/kubernetes-docker-in-docker-cluster/README.md

 ### Mac OS X considerations

 Ensure to have `md5sha1sum` installed.
 If not existing can be installed via `brew install md5sha1sum`.

-When building Kubernetes from source on Mac OS X, it should be possible to build `kubectl` locally, i.e. `make WHAT=cmd/kubectl` must work.

 ## Using preconfigured scripts
 `kubernetes-cluster-over-docker` currently provides preconfigured scripts for